August 31, 2024

 On a clear day, you can see the sea from the statue.
 Opposite is a tree-lined street that leads you into central Noto.
 Under the shade of the trees are market stalls selling local things, as with all markets of varying quality.

-Within a few minutes, you will see the magnificent Citygate.
-By night, the Italian flag is patriotically projected on the Citygate.
-Entering through the gate takes you into Noto’s main street, known in Italian as the Corso.
+Walk west along a tree-lined street with market stalls sitting in the shade.
+Within a few minutes, you will see the magnificent city gate.
+By night, the Italian flag is patriotically projected on it.
+Entering through the gate takes you into Noto’s main street, or in Italian, the Corso.

 Noto's Citygate by Night